AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/dataflow/customer-success.md

 - [Experience-Datenmodell (XDM)-System](../../../../xdm/home.md)[!DNL Experience Platform]: Das standardisierte Framework, mit dem Kundenerlebnisdaten organisiert.
    - [Grundlagen der Schemakomposition](../../../../xdm/schema/composition.md): Machen Sie sich mit den Grundbausteinen von XDM-Schemas sowie den zentralen Konzepten und Best Practices rund um die Erstellung von Schemas vertraut.
-   - [Schema-Editor-Lernprogramm](../../../../xdm/tutorials/create-schema-ui.md): Erfahren Sie, wie Sie mit der Benutzeroberfläche des Schema-Editors benutzerdefinierte Schema erstellen.
+   - [Schema Editor tutorial](../../../../xdm/tutorials/create-schema-ui.md): Learn how to create custom schemas using the Schema Editor UI.
 - [Echtzeit-Kundenprofil](../../../../profile/home.md): Bietet ein einheitliches Echtzeit-Kundenprofil, das auf aggregierten Daten aus verschiedenen Quellen basiert.

 Darüber hinaus erfordert dieses Lernprogramm, dass Sie bereits ein Kundenkonto erstellt haben.
-Eine Liste von Übungen zum Erstellen verschiedener Kundenerfolgsschnittstellen in der Benutzeroberfläche finden Sie in der Übersicht über die [Quellschnittstellen](../../../home.md).
+A list of tutorials for creating different customer success connectors in the UI can be found in the [source connectors overview](../../../home.md).

-## Daten auswählen
+## Select data

-Nach dem Erstellen des KundenerfolgConnectors wird der Schritt &quot;Daten ** auswählen&quot;angezeigt und bietet eine interaktive Oberfläche, über die Sie Ihre Dateihierarchie untersuchen können.
+After creating your customer success connector, the *[!UICONTROL Select data]* step appears, providing an interactive interface for you to explore your file hierarchy.

-- Die linke Hälfte der Oberfläche ist ein Ordnerbrowser, der die Dateien und Ordner Ihres Servers anzeigt.
+- The left half of the interface is a directory browser, displaying your server&#39;s files and directories.
-- In der rechten Hälfte der Oberfläche können Sie bis zu 100 Datenzeilen aus einer kompatiblen Datei Vorschau werden.
+- The right half of the interface lets you preview up to 100 rows of data from a compatible file.

-Wählen Sie den Ordner aus, den Sie verwenden möchten, und klicken Sie dann auf **[!UICONTROL Weiter]**.
+Select the directory you wish to use, then click **[!UICONTROL Next]**.

 ![select-data](../../../images/tutorials/dataflow/customer-success/select-data.png)